Tithebarn Gateway & St John’s Shopping Centre, Preston

 New Homes for Preston

-• Around 500 much-needed apartments will be provided, supporting local housing targets and helping more people live in the city centre, directly supporting Preston Council’s City Living Strategy.
+• Over 500 much-needed city-centre apartments will be provided, supporting local housing targets and helping more people live in the city centre in support of Preston Council’s City Living Strategy.

-• A new neighbourhood health centre across the ground and first floor of one of the proposed buildings is being explored in partnership with the NHS to support healthcare provision for the City.
+• A new NHS neighbourhood health centre across the ground and first floor of one of the proposed buildings is being explored in partnership with the NHS to support healthcare provision for the City and help bring health services closer to home.

 Improved commercial provision

-• Replacement commercial floorspace will be provided along the ground floor of the proposed buildings to enable improved retail and food and beverage (‘F&B’) provision at the Site.
+• Replacement commercial floorspace will be provided along the ground floor of the proposed buildings to provide a consolidated and improved retail and F&B offer at the Site.

 Public Spaces & Greener Places